Plaster mold casting: Process

-First, the parting line is determined - either simple two part or more complex (3 or more).
+First, the parting line is determined - either simple two-part or more complex (3 or more).
 A box is made around the pattern to hold the plaster.
 Then plaster is mixed and the pattern is sprayed with a thin film of parting compound also called a release agent to prevent the plaster from sticking to the pattern.
 The plaster is then poured over the pattern and the box holding the plaster and pattern is vibrated by mechanical means in order to fill all gaps and to release air bubbles.
 The plaster sets, usually in about 15 minutes, and the pattern is removed.
 The mold is then baked, between 120 C and 260 C, to remove any excess water.
 The dried mold is then assembled, preheated, and the metal poured.
 Finally, after the metal has solidified, the plaster is broken from the cast part.
 The mold is usually damaged from the metal so reusing is usually not done.
-Discarded plaster can be recycled by grinding but care must be used since silica dust causes lung damage.
+Discarded plaster can be recycled by grinding but care must be used since silica dust causes permanent lung damage.